Algae Identification

 Easily treated, but can readily reinfect if not treated correctly.

-It is not common in our location and is usually found in fiberglass and vinyl pools.
+It is not common in our location and is usually found in fibreglass and vinyl pools.

 The chemicals required for the above treatments.